JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ![Trajectory Plot](../images/quiver.png)
 *Plot 1: A vector plot showing the direction of currents caused by wind-driven waves approaching a coastline (land is off-white).
 See text for details.*

-Our simulations took place in an idealized coastal environment, where consistent wind-driven waves create complex flow patterns.
+My simulations took place in an idealized coastal environment, where consistent wind-driven waves create complex flow patterns.

 Two features of this plot are designed to stand out against the dark color scheme: The land, in white, and the breaking wave motion, in dark red.
-This ensures that the viewer can quickly center themselves on a simple, broad picture: We are simulating waves breaking against a coastline.
+This ensures that the viewer can quickly center themselves on a simple, broad picture: I am simulating waves breaking against a coastline.

 The vectors on the plot show the direction and speed of the complex currents which result from the waves approaching the coast.
 The patterns are distinctly circular, rotating, intuitively connecting to vorticity.